-Dear Doctors, 3 weeks after smas facelift, this is how my ear looks now.
-I feel its doesn't look "normal".
-I believe its shows clear sign of the facelift.
-If there is any option to fix it?
-Thank you.
+Ear Deformity?
+3 weeks after SMAS Facelift, this is how my ear looks now.
+I feel its doesn't look "normal". (photo)

 I would like to see your pre op picture.
 Your scars look great but I do not see much of a tragus but again hard to tell if that is different or not without a preop picture.
 I would wait a year for your scars to mature before any revisions

 Ear irregularity after a facelift

 The good news is your scars look fairly good.
 The bad news is that there is no definition of the tragus.
 Most likely you will need a small revision but i would suggest waiting at least 4 to 6 months for things to settle.
 When performing a facelift, there are quite a few small technical details that will differentiate a great result from an average or poor result.
 Its important that patients realize that not every facelift is the same and its important that patients do their research and ask the right questions when deciding on a surgeon.
 Shopping around by price is an error I see frequently as patients assume you get the same procedure no matter who does it.

 You are, unfortunately, going to need to wait a few weeks before you have your scar placed into the appropriate position in a retro-tragal scar position that most board certified plastic surgeons would elect to use in the first place.
 Your immediate post-operative fibrosis and perhaps your skin tension will be such that you will need to wait probably a few months before that incision in the pre-auricular position has reached tissue equilibrium and is soft and supple enough to contemplate a re-elevation of your skin flap and advancement into its proper position.
 I always counsel my patients against analyzing early results and I would like to make sure I reiterate that with you.
 I don’t want to cast dispersions but it sounds like you may have been “quickly lifted” and I hope it fits your lifestyle . . . .